-- -d The first character of delim is used to terminate each input line, rather than newline. - -n Copy at most count lines.
+- -d The first character of delim is used to terminate each input line, rather than newline.
+If delim is the empty string, mapfile will terminate a line when it reads a NUL character. - -n Copy at most count lines.
 If count is 0, all lines are copied. - -O Begin assigning to array at index origin.
 The default index is 0. - -s Discard the first count lines read. - -t Remove a trailing delim (default newline) from each line read. - -u Read lines from file descriptor fd instead of the standard input. - -C Evaluate callback each time quantum lines are read.
 The -c option specifies quantum. - -c Specify the number of lines read between each call to callback.